zio/zio-schema/docs/index.md

 It turns a compiled-time construct (the type of a data structure) into a runtime construct (a value that can be read, manipulated, and composed at runtime).
 A schema is a structure of a data type.
 ZIO Schema reifies the concept of structure for data types.
 It makes a high-level description of any data type and makes them first-class values.

 Creating a schema for a data type helps us to write codecs for that data type.
-So this library can be a host of functionalities useful for writing codecs and protocols like JSON, Protobuf, CSV, and so forth.
+So this library can be a host of functionalities useful for writing codecs and protocols like JSON, Protobuf, Thrift, CSV, and so forth.

 ## What Problems Does ZIO Schema Solve?

 With schema descriptions that can be automatically derived for case classes and sealed traits, _ZIO Schema_ will be going to provide powerful features for free:

 1. Metaprogramming without macros, reflection, or complicated implicit derivations.
-    1. Creating serialization and deserialization codecs for any supported protocol (JSON, Protobuf, etc.)
+    1. Creating serialization and deserialization codecs for any supported protocol (JSON, Protobuf, Thrift, etc.)
     2. Deriving standard type classes (`Eq`, `Show`, `Ordering`, etc.) from the structure of the data
     3. Default values for data types
 2. Automate ETL (Extract, Transform, Load) pipelines